Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 ![Image_9](/images/9.jpg)

 Okay, such a long function which likely comes from hell.
 Please ignore it right now.
-All I need you to know is: Activation Function, Bias and Weights.
+All I need you to know are just: Activation Function, Bias and Weights.
 I won't make it long this time.
 So from Feature to Activation, we'll go through Activation Function, very easy to remember, right?
 The parameter stands alone is call Bias, the other parameters which have their own X, are called Weights.
 That's all for today.
 Why are they called Bias & Weights, I'll reveal it in the next tutorial.